elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

   - Monitoring
   - Zenoss
 ---
 This is the third part and continuation of the 'Network Monitoring Software Comparison' series.
 Here is the link to the <a href="http://virtuallyhyper.com/2013/02/monitor-different-systems-with-collectd" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/02/monitor-different-systems-with-collectd']);">first</a> part and here is the <a href="http://virtuallyhyper.com/2013/03/monitor-different-systems-with-munin" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/03/monitor-different-systems-with-munin']);">second</a> one.
-Let's check out what <strong>Zenoss</strong> is about.
+Let's check out what **Zenoss** is about.
 From their <a href="http://wiki.zenoss.org/Main_Page" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.zenoss.org/Main_Page']);">wiki</a> page, we see the followin

 > What is Zenoss?
 >